 - Want to ask one of them about their program or experience abroad?
 Go for it!
-Their email address are listed in their bios.
+That’s the reason their email addresses are listed in their bios.

 - * Denotes the student is enrolled in the International Plan

 - Think you’ve got what it takes to be a Peer Advisor?
-Next semester’s application is now OPEN! *Apply here*
+We’ll be accepting applications again in fall 2019!

 *Christian Brice – Computer Engineering, Japanese Language Studies minor; 4th year / Japan LBAT; Research Apprenticeship/Exchange: Tokyo Tech, Japan

 I love photography and videography, often accumulating hundreds of pictures before I even have the time to sort through them all.
 As a child, I traveled a lot because of my dad’s job and was able to experience a wide variety of cultures.
 Those experiences are what ignited my passion for exploring cultures across the globe.
 I’ve spent almost 2 years at various study abroad programs in East Asia including Hong Kong and Japan.
 My research apprenticeship/academic exchange at Tokyo Tech allowed me to work at a robotics lab for a year and gain invaluable experience in the field.
 Questions about my experience?
 Email me at: email@example.com.

 Emily Chang – Biomedical Engineering; 3rd year / Houston, TX / Exchange: University Carlos Tercero III in Madrid, Spain; Global Internship – Czech Republic